Contemporary Visual Arts at Mount Stuart

 2 September - 29 October 2023

-This autumn at Mount Stuart saw Sekai Machache develop a project entitled Svikiro, comprising a several short films as the opening chapter of a future series of works.
-Through performance to camera, still and moving image, she will explore experimental and innovative storytelling using academic, visual and embodied research at Mount Stuart and in its collections and archives.
-The resulting films will suggest alternative readings of the past and present a model for a decolonised future archive built on collaboration.
+Sekai Machache's a project entitled Svikiro, comprised of several short films, shot and displayed throughout Mount Stuart.
+Through performance to camera, still and moving image, and visual and embodied research at Mount Stuart and in its collections and archives the resulting films suggest alternative readings of the past and present a model for a decolonised future archive built on collaboration.

 To find out more about Sekai's project you can read our press release here.